oocran/oocran/README.md

 What is OOCRAN?
 ===============
 OOCRAN is an implementation of the NFV MANO standard architecture, designed for wireless communications and provided by the NLnet foundation, that introduces the management of the radio spectrum.
-An OpenStack running cluster is necessary (tested on Mitaka release).
+An OpenStack running cluster is necessary (tested on Newton release).

 Features
 ========